 Help & Information for all Cherished number plates in the UK

-Cherished number plates, also known as “dateless number plates”, are car registrations that were first issued before 1963 and so do not have a year identifying character.
+Cherished number plates, also known as dateless number plates, are generally considered as vehicle registrations that were first issued before 1963 and so do not have a year identifying character.

 Cherished registrations have a variety of formats, such as: “A 1”, “A 12”, “A 123”, “A 1234”, “AA 1”, “AA 12”, “AA 123”, “AA 1234”, “AAA 1”, “AAA 12” & “AAA 123”.
 To complicate matters further, later issues reused these numbers but in the reverse order (with the number first).